Jeet0204/Fetch-Rewards-Machine-learning-Assignment/README.md

 5. Removing the punctuation
 6. Performing differnt methods for document similarity like Jaccard Similarity and Cosine Similarity

-To run the code: Run FetchrewardsAssignment.ipynb file.
-No libraries need to be installed.
+How to run the code?
+(No libraries need to be installed) To run FetchrewardsAssignment.ipynb file code:
+1. Download the Jupyter Notebook and open the file in notebook.
+OR
+1. Open the file on the google colab and run the cells.